JaydenL33/bio-relationship-extraction/README.md

 MIT License - see the LICENSE file for details.

 ## Authors
-Jayden Lee - Student @ University of Technology Sydney and Machine Learning Engineer @ AMP
+Jayden Lee - Graduate @ University of Technology Sydney and Machine Learning Engineer @ AMP
 ### Get in Contact
 Add me on LinkedIn - https://www.linkedin.com/in/jayden-l33/
+But please read all of the docs before doing so!